 Pricing is based around your business stage and scale, but whether you’re looking to sell clothes or vaping equipment on your website, Shopify offers an affordable option for smaller businesses with prices from around $29 USD a month.
 It also caters for much larger operations too with prices rising to $299 USD for their Advanced package.

-Shopify offers hosting too so there’s all you need to start an ecommerce site in one place.
+Shopify hosts their platform so there’s all you need to start an e-commerce site in one place.
 A 14-day free trial is available via the Shopify website.

 - Fast loading